Alcoholism Causes and Risk Factors

 The factors listed above interact with one another in complex ways, and can therefore be difficult to isolate and identify.

-Specific risk factors that increase an individual’s likelihood to develop alcoholism – and are easier to spot – include:
+Specific risk factors that increase an individual’s likelihood of developing alcoholism [3] – and are easier to spot – include:

-• Having a family member or close friend who consumes large quantities of alcohol
+- Having a family history of alcohol addiction or an acquaintance who consumes large amounts of alcohol

 The factors which contribute to an individual’s alcoholism do not hinder their chances of making a full recovery.